Raise your hand if you’ve heard of Warren Buffett. 🙋🏾♂️

 He made 99.7% of his fortune after the age of 52.
 When it comes to investing, both in yourself and the financial markets, patience is the number one trait that will determine your success.

-When it comes to financial investments, you’ll often have to watch your investments go through many drops in the short term to create long-term growth.
+When it comes to financial investments, you’ll often have to watch your investments go through many drops in the short term to make way for long-term growth.
 Most people can’t stomach the dips.
-Also, Warren is known for his patience in deciding when to make a move:

 The stock market is a no-called-strike game.
 You don’t have to swing at everything—you can wait for your pitch.

-To build the knowledge and skills you need to compound in the future, you have to love learning.
+To build the knowledge and skills you need to compound in the future, you have to become a lifelong learner.
 Warren’s business partner, Charlie Munger, had this to say about the relationship between learning and success:

 I constantly see people rise in life who are not the smartest, sometimes not even the most diligent, but they are learning machines.